on-merrit/ON-MERRIT/WP6/Task6.3/README.md

 ### Optional

-* Create and start a Python virtual environment
+* You can instead use a Python virtual environment
     * There are a number of different libraries for creating virtual environments in Python:
         * The standard built-in `venv` library works in Python 3 only
         * Most people seem to recommend the third-party `virtualenv` library due to ease of use and support for both Python 2 and 3